Tello vs. US Mobile: Plenty of Deals or Unlimited Data

 Both US Mobile and Tello offer a variety of data plans for affordable prices, with a few noteworthy differences.

-Prices and plans: You get a higher data cap with US Mobile’s unlimited plan (35GB) than you do with some of Tello’s plans.
+Prices and plans: You get a higher data cap with US Mobile’s Dark Star plan (uncapped premium data) than you do with any of Tello’s plans.
 However, Tello offers a 5GB plan for $14 per month that US Mobile doesn’t compete with, and it also has a $25/mo.
 Unlimited Everything plan that offers 35GB of high-speed data.

 Coverage: US Mobile users can choose between Verizon or T-Mobile for network coverage, whereas Tello users automatically get on T-Mobile’s network.
 The ability to choose your own network when you sign up gives US Mobile a clear advantage, but your coverage experience can feel unreliable with either carrier.